top of page

 Myth: Trapping is a necessary wildlife management tool.

-Truth: Trappers and wildlife managers claim that trapping prevents species from overpopulating and destroying their habitat by removing "surplus" animals from the wild.
+Truth: Trappers often claim that trapping prevents species from overpopulating and destroying their habitat by removing "surplus" animals from the wild.
 This simplistic argument, however, belies the dynamics of wildlife populations.
 First, the term "surplus" as used by trappers is an ecological fallacy — every animal, alive or dead, plays an important role in its ecosystem as either predator or prey.
 Second, available habitat and food resources generally limit the size of wildlife populations.
 When a wildlife population approaches the limit that the habitat can sustain — the "carrying capacity" — reproduction and survival decrease because less food is available to each individual, and the population begins to decline.
-In this way, nature has been regulating itself for millennia without our help.

 Trapping generally removes healthy individuals from the population rather than the sick, aged, infirm, or very young animals most often subjected to natural selection.
 It would be "blind luck" if a trapper were to trap an animal that would have otherwise died of starvation or any other natural cause, so trapping actually works against nature's selection process.

 Removing wild animals from a particular ecological niche is likely to have two results: 1) increase reproduction by the remaining individuals; and 2) increase mobility of the animal population at large, as territories are emptied and re-occupied.
 Neither can be considered "good wildlife management."
 Trapping also may alter the age structure of the species' population.
-The net result of these social and biological disruptions is increased numbers of wild animals.
+The net result of these social and biological disruptions can never be viewed as sound wildlife management.

 Myth: Trapping controls the spread of disease.